Sailikith-07/national-maternal-health-analysis-powerbi/README.md

 **Functional vs. Physical:** A "Functional PHC" is defined by the presence of staff and equipment as per the RHS; however, the actual quality of care provided during a visit is not quantified in this dataset.

+**Limited Data for Root Cause Analysis:**
+While performing 5‑Why analysis on ANC coverage, the investigation could only proceed two levels before data gaps appeared.
+Information on functional aspects such as availability of qualified doctors, medical equipment, or sub‑center readiness was not present.
+As a result, deeper diagnostic insights could not be established.

+--

 # Recommendations